droppo/colorer/README.md

 ### Installing from releases

 Another way to intall this program is to download the binary from the release page.
 There are multiple choices:
-- download the binary and put it in the path
+- download the binary and put it in the path (create the directory containing the color files manually)
 - download the package (deb or rpm) and install it.
-This is the suggested method because it also creates the directory containing the configuration files.
+This will also create the directory containing the configuration files.

 ## Usage